-- Use the control knob to select SYSTEM in the Menu Bar - Change each setting on that screen, if desired.
+- Check that the date and time that appear are correct. - Use the control knob to select SYSTEM in the Menu Bar - Change each setting, including date and time, on that screen, if desired.

 ☐ 5.
 Set the Patient Type and Mode